Jose Altuve Player Props: Astros vs. Angels

-After going 0-for-3 in his most recent game, Jose Altuve and the Houston Astros take on the Los Angeles Angels (who will start Reid Detmers) at 8:10 PM ET on Thursday.
+Jose Altuve -- 1-for-4 in his most recent game -- will be in action for the Houston Astros versus the Los Angeles Angels, with Shohei Ohtani on the hill, on June 2 at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Twins.
+In his most recent game he had a one-hit showing (1-for-4) against the Angels.

 Jose Altuve Game Info & Props vs. the Angels